janemzwang/play-api-demo/README.md

 6. Click Finish

-Setup MySQL
+D. Setup MySQL

 From http://dev.mysql.com/downloads/, download and install the Community Server.
 WorkBench is also recommended.

-Run Play app in Debug Mode
+E. Run Play app in Debug Mode

 Add this to .bash_profile: alias act_d="activator -jvm-debug 9999"